Popular Questions

 Asbestos is a naturally occurring mineral that was widely used in construction materials due to its strength, heat resistance, and insulating properties.
 However, when disturbed, asbestos fibers become airborne and can be inhaled, posing serious health risks.

-When inhaled, asbestos fibers can cause serious diseases such as:
+When inhaled, asbestos fibres can cause serious diseases such as:

 Asbestosis (lung scarring)